mcdexio/mai-protocol/README.md

 Mai Protocol smart contract v1.0 has the following attributes:

 * Trading Market Protocol contracts
+  * Only two operations "Buy" and "Sell" for trading contracts
   * Encapsulates the minting, exchange and redeeming operations
   * A minting pool to reduce redundant minting and redeeming
 * No order collision